-Medical or surgical procedures, operations and some treatment (such as blood transfusion) cannot be performed without patient consent or the consent of a legal guardian.
+Medical or surgical procedures, operations and some treatment (such as blood transfusion) require patient consent or the consent of a legal guardian.
 Consent may be implied, verbal or written, depending on the circumstance.
-Written consent is gained by the specialist (or their team, such as a registrar), which can happen prior to or during admission.
-You will always be provided with the information needed to make an informed decision about your treatment options.
+Written consent is obtained by a member of the medical team.
+This can happen prior to or during admission.
+You should always be provided with the information needed to make an informed decision about your treatment options.
 If you have questions at any time about your treatment, please do not hesitate to discuss this with your doctor, nurse or allied health professional.